mdbergmann/cl-swbymabeweb/blogs/20210313---Patterns_-_Builder-make_our_own.md

   (find-class 'person))
 ```

 We see that what the macro generates is just ordinary Lisp code.
-And yet on the top have extended the language with new functionality.
+And yet on the top we have extended the language with new functionality.

 Cheers